OpenCodeChicago/hacktoberfest-2025-infra/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new idea or improvement for this template
+about: Suggest a new idea or improvement for Hacktoberfest-2025-infra
-description: Suggest an idea for this template
+description: Suggest an idea for this project
 labels: enhancement
 ---